La Belle (ship): Rediscovery

 The wreck lay forgotten for over three hundred years in the dark murky waters of Matagorda Bay.
 In the 1970s, Kathleen Gilmore of Southern Methodist University analyzed historical accounts of the La Salle shipwrecks, and gave general guidance as to where they might be found.
 In 1977, the Texas Historical Commission (THC) asked an independent researcher to search the archives in Paris for information on the shipwrecks.
 She found original copies of maps made by La Salle's engineer, Jean-Baptiste Minet.
 Before Minet returned to France aboard the Joly, he had created detailed maps of Matagorda Bay and the pass and had marked the spot where L'Aimable had sunk.
 Other researchers discovered additional historical maps, including several that marked La Belle's resting place.

 In 1978, Barto Arnold, the State Marine Archaeologist for the Texas Antiquities Committee (the predecessor to the Texas Historical Commission), proposed a ten-week search for La Salle's ships.
 In a magnetometer survey of the area of the bay deemed a high probability to be La Belle's location, the expedition found several more recent shipwrecks.
 A lack of funding for the next seventeen years stymied further attempts to locate La Belle.

-In June 1995 the Texas Historical Commission organized a second magnetometer survey to search high-probability areas not included in earlier surveys.
+In June 1995 the Texas Historical Commission organized a second magnetometer survey, led by Barto Arnold, to search high-probability areas not included in earlier surveys.
 The most important technological development since the original survey was the advent of the differential GPS positioning system, which made navigation and the relocation of targets considerably easier and more accurate.
 This survey lasted the entire month and utilized a Geometrics 866 proton precession magnetometer which identified 39 "magnetic features that required further investigation".
 These were prioritized, and on 5 July 1995 divers were sent to the highest priority location.